Breastfed babies and pacifiers - Evidence Based Babie

-This is a really difficult question to answer, because this goes all the way back to Evidence-based information and informed choice.
-Only you, the parent can make that decision.
+This is a really difficult question to answer, because this goes back all the way to evidence-based information and informed choice.
+Only you, the parent can make that decision on whether you feel the need to give your baby a pacifier.
 But it’s best to make that an educated one.

 What is a pacifier?

-A pacifier is a rubber, plastic, or silicone nipple substitute given to an infant to suckle upon.
+A pacifier is a rubber, plastic, or silicone nipple substitute given to an infant to suckle upon when they’re unable to suckle at the breast.

-Both UNICEF’S baby friendly hospital initiative and the AAP recommend only introducing pacifiers after the 6-8 week mark, after breastfeeding has been established.
+Both UNICEF’S baby friendly hospital initiative and the American Academy Of Pediatrics (AAP) recommend only introducing pacifiers after the 6–8-week mark, after breastfeeding has been established.

-The WHO doesn’t recommend the use of pacifiers for breastfed babies at all.
+The World Health Organization (WHO) doesn’t recommend the use of pacifiers for breastfed babies at all.

 Reduced risk of SIDS